In this post, you’ll learn 15 actionable and timeless lead generation strategies that are simple enough for anyone to

 Also, Facebook Messenger has the highest open rate compared to any other channel:

 With reports of open rates well above 80%, you can expect your message to be seen by almost everyone you send it to.

 You need a Facebook page to be able to send messages to your prospects.
 BUT…

-That way it looks like you are sending out the message personally, instead of them coming from your company.
+That way it looks like you are sending out the message personally, instead of the messages coming from a company.

 2 Using the “OPF-Technique” to Generate 22% More Leads